outscale/terraform-provider-outscale/website/docs/r/vm.html.markdown

   * `device_name` - (Optional) The name of the device.
   * `no_device` - (Optional) Removes the device which is included in the block device mapping of the OMI.
   * `virtual_device_name` - (Optional) The name of the virtual device (ephemeralN).
-* `bsu_optimized` - (Optional) If true, the VM is created with optimized BSU I/O. Updating this parameter will trigger a stop/start of the VM.
+* `bsu_optimized` - (Optional) If true, the VM is created with optimized BSU I/O.
 * `client_token` - (Optional) A unique identifier which enables you to manage the idempotency.
 * `deletion_protection` - (Optional) If true, you cannot terminate the VM using Cockpit, the CLI or the API.
 If false, you can.
 * `image_id` - (Required) The ID of the OMI used to create the VM.
 You can find the list of OMIs by calling the [ReadImages](https://docs.outscale.com/api#readimages) method.
 * `keypair_name` - (Optional) The name of the keypair.
 * `nics` - (Optional) One or more NICs.
 If you specify this parameter, you must define one NIC as the primary network interface of the VM with `0` as its device number.
-  * `delete_on_vm_deletion` - (Optional) If true, the NIC is deleted when the VM is terminated.
-You can specify true only if you create a NIC when creating a VM.
+  * `delete_on_vm_deletion` - (Optional) By default or if set to true, the NIC is deleted when the VM is terminated.
+You can specify this parameter only for a new NIC.
+To modify this value for an existing NIC, see [UpdateNic](https://docs.outscale.com/api#updatenic).
   * `description` - (Optional) The description of the NIC, if you are creating a NIC when creating the VM.
   * `device_number` - (Optional) The index of the VM device for the NIC attachment (between 0 and 7, both included).
 This parameter is required if you create a NIC when creating the VM.
   * `nic_id` - (Optional) The ID of the NIC, if you are attaching an existing NIC when creating a VM.